Written by Terry Smith

 Best lawn raker: Bosch AVR 1100 Verti Cutter Lawn Raker – pricey but you can’t knock Bosch reliability – if you want cheaper and similar performance checkout the AL-KO Combi-Care 38 E Electric Scarifier

-Best scarifier – heavy duty for large gardens: Makita UV3600 Lawn Scarifier – Lawn scarifiers Absolute animal of a unit 😀 Read my review for more info!!
+Best scarifier – heavy duty for large gardens: Makita UV3600 Lawn Scarifier – Lawn scarifiers Absolutely tears the ground and weeds up 😀 Read my review for more info!!
 Best for moss and deep rooted weeds – used by professionals in commercial situations.

 Budget: BLACK+DECKER 600W 30cm Lawn Raker – given the weight to power ratio and price combined this is easily the best deal for small gardens at the moment in the UK